lemonses/Museum-Curator/README.md

 git clone https://github.com/lemonses/Museum-Curator.git

-2. Once the repo has been installed you must run the command npm install this will install the required dependencies
+2. Once the repo has been installed you must run the command 'npm install' this will install the required dependencies

-3. Finally run the command npm run dev and follow the link to use your browser as the runtime environment
+3. Finally run the command 'npm run dev' and follow the link in your terminals output to use your browser as the runtime environment